Alluxio/alluxio/docker/README.md

 * You can check whether containers in tachyon-dev have been successfully built by running `docker images | grep tachyon`, you should see information related to tachyon-base:dev, tachyon-master:dev and tachyon-worker:dev

 ### Package tachyon snapshot
-* If tachyon jars on your host is not up-to-date, run `mvn package`
+* If tachyon jars on your host are not up-to-date, run `mvn package`

 ### Deploy the cluster
 * Make sure to be under the docker directory